Updated on September 3rd, 2020 by Bob Ciura

 Russell 2000 Performance

-The Russell 2000 ETF (IWM) generated positive total returns of 11.0% in May 2020.
-IWM outperformed the S&P 500’s (SPY) returns of 7.6% last month.
-This means small-cap securities in general outperformed their large-cap counterparts for the month.
+The Russell 2000 ETF (IWM) generated positive total returns of 3.8% in August 2020.
+IWM underperformed the S&P 500’s (SPY) returns of 7.0% last month.
+This means small-cap securities in general underperformed their large-cap counterparts for the month.

 And while the long-term evidence points towards small-cap stocks outperforming over the long run, that has not been the case over the last decade when comparing IWM to SPY.
 The image below shows the total returns of both over the last 10 years.